Finder makes money from featured partners, but editorial opinions are our own.

 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific provider, service or offering.
 It is not a recommendation to trade.

-How does Bitcoin halving work?
+How does the Bitcoin halving actually work?

 Bitcoin's monetary policy is programmatic and built into the protocol's code.
 There will only ever be 21 million Bitcoin (BTC), and the schedule for which Bitcoin tokens are mined — or brought into existence — was established in the original design of Bitcoin.